A smiling young man holds the liftgate of a car open as an older man looks on.

 If you're considering cosigning for a student credit card, you need to meet specific criteria along with the primary applicant.
 As a cosigner, you're expected to have a more established credit history and take responsibility for the debt if the primary cardmember doesn't make payments.
 Typically, eligible cosigners are parents, legal guardians, or spouses who have a good credit score and stable income, ensuring you're financially capable of covering any potential liabilities.

-Beyond these relationships, if you're an adult with a solid credit history and demonstrate the ability to manage credit effectively, you typically can also be a cosigner, if the credit card issuer allows for one.
+Beyond these relationships, if you're an adult with a solid credit history and demonstrate the ability to manage credit effectively, you may also be a cosigner if the credit card issuer allows for one.
 It's crucial for you to understand that your credit will be equally affected by the account's activity.
 This highlights the importance of using credit responsibly and making payments on time.

 What a cosigner should know before committing to a card with a student

-Becoming a cosigner on a student’s credit card is a big responsibility.
-When you agree to cosign, you're promising to pay off the card if the student can't.
-This means that whatever happens with the card — whether it's good or bad — affects both your and the student's credit scores.
-If payments are missed, or if there's a lot of debt on the card, it could harm both of your credit histories.
+Becoming a cosigner on a college student’s credit card is a big responsibility.
+When you agree to cosign, you promise to pay off the card if the student can't.
+This means that whatever happens with the card—whether it's good or bad—affects both your and the student's credit scores.
+Missed payments or high debt on the card could harm both of your credit histories.

 It's important for you to be careful as a cosigner.
 You should monitor the account to make sure it's being used responsibly and that payments are made on time.
 Before you agree to cosign, it's a good idea to talk with the student about how to use the card wisely.
 Remember, cosigning isn't just about helping them get a credit card; it's about taking on shared responsibility for how the card is used and making sure it's paid off properly.